 ““After forty years had passed, an angel appeared to Moses in the flames of a burning bush in the desert near Mount Sinai.”
 (Acts 7:30)Acts 7:23-24…30

-So Moses was 40 when he killed the Egpytian and fled to Midian, and he was there in Midian for 40 years before returning to Egypt.
+So Moses was 40 when he killed the Egpytian and fled to Midian, where he took his first wife, and he was there in Midian for 40 years before returning to Egypt.

 Moses in the Desert for 40 Years